Stage 2: Life Context | Wheel of Life

 This is why the Wheel of Life asks you to rate everything at once.
 The point is to see the whole picture, because the areas interact.
 A score of 3 in health alongside a score of 8 in career might explain why the career doesn't feel as good as the number suggests.
 And a score of 9 in relationships might be the reason you're surviving a period of low scores elsewhere.

-Be honest.
-Speed helps here.
-Your first instinct is usually more accurate than your second-guessed, polished answer.
+Be honest with yourself when you're doing the steps below.
+Speed helps here as your first instinct is usually more accurate than your second-guessed, polished answer.
 Rate each area based on how you actually feel, not how you think you should feel.

 Part 1: Rate your life areas

-For each area, give yourself two scores.
+For each area listed below, give yourself two scores: satisfaction and importance.
 Satisfaction is how content you feel with this area right now, from 1 (deeply dissatisfied) to 10 (couldn't be better).
 Importance is how much this area matters to your overall sense of a good life, from 1 (barely relevant) to 10 (absolutely central).

 The gap column is the difference between importance and satisfaction.
 A high importance score paired with a low satisfaction score is where the tension lives.